- API fetch

 or didSet

-- Name clearly: Property names should reflect that you're accessing a value, not performing an action.
-Use verbs in functions, nouns in properties.
+- Name thoughtfully: Use noun-like names that suggest a value, not an action.

 Computed Properties in SwiftUI